JacobWylie/twitter-bot/README.md

 Setup a new app on your account
 [Create an application](https://apps.twitter.com/app/new)

-Follow the steps and get your
+Follow the steps to get your
 - Consumer Key
 - Consumer Secret
 - Access Token
 - Access Token Secret

-Setup your account keys/tokens on your your server / local terminal
+Setup your account keys/tokens on the server of your choosing

-On OSX
+OSX

 ```